esuwu/WinLogon/README.md

 # WinLogon

 WinLogon service intercepts user's login into the system event and launch "Notepad" in my case.
-The service is a daemon, so you shoud run it like accordingly.
+The service is a daemon, so you shoud run it accordingly.

 ## How to run:
 * First of all you should rewrite the hardcode path for logs in function WriteLog()